LinkedIn Guide

 (Also, not having a business page for your company might look a little suspicious to new employees)

-#3 Free Marketing + SEO
+#3 Free marketing + SEO

 We’re aware that LinkedIn is free for individuals as well as companies, right?